 Irish low-cost airline Ryanair was in trouble again last week.
-Chief executive Michael O’Leary was forced to apologise to easyJet founder, Sir Stelios Haji-Ioannou, for depicting him in the January ad campaign above as a Pinocchio who misleads clients about punctuality.To avoid a court case, Ryanair agreed to pay Sir Stelios’ costs and damages of £50,000 which will be donated to a charity of the easyJet founder’s choosing.
+Chief executive Michael O’Leary (pictured) was forced to apologize to easyJet founder, Sir Stelios Haji-Ioannou, for depicting him in the January ad campaign above as a Pinocchio who misleads clients about punctuality.To avoid a court case, Ryanair agreed to pay Sir Stelios’ costs and damages of £50,000 which will be donated to a charity of the easyJet founder’s choosing.
 Stelios joined in by claiming O’Leary was the “ugly face of capitalism”.

 The “ugly” face, however, was smiling broadly this week with the expected announcement that Ryanair would report first-quarter sales of £730m.

 Despite angry volcanoes and even angrier competitors, Ryanair continues its transformation from a tiny brand that had only one plane to fly between Gatwick and Waterford in 1985 into Europe’s largest airline.
 More importantly, the brutal intelligence of Ryanair’s marketing strategy has once again proved itself.

 It starts with advertising.
 A very special kind of advertising.
 Usually black and white.
 Consistently tacky in tone and execution.
 And always offensive.
 It could be a picture of a stripper dressed as a schoolgirl announcing “hot fares”.
 It might be a hastily copied image of Churchill declaring that to “beat terrorism” after the 7/7 attacks consumers you should fly Ryanair.
 Or it might be a specific attack on a famous figure.

 Stelios is merely the latest in a long line that includes Gordon Brown, the Pope and the president of France who have been aggressively parodied by the airline.